 Worm has quite a few elements of cosmic horror, particularly in the Endbringers, horrifically powerful monsters that regularly obliterate major population centers.
 Despite the efforts of all the heroes and villains working together, the Endbringers are whittling away the human population.
 The only being able to really stop them is Scion, the first and most powerful parahuman, but he apparently lacks the mental capacity to decisively defeat them.
 And then it's revealed that Scion is actually the avatar of a Sufficiently Advanced Alien, and it pulls a Face-Heel Turn and decides to wipe out humanity.

-Mighty Max arguably takes place in such a universe.
-Although over the course of the series we find Max beating his fair share of enemies, ultimately the great Big Bad is shown to be unstoppably powerful, and our hero's only hope to even TIE with him is to let all his friends die and restart the timeline with his own death in the hopes it goes better the second time.
+Mighty Max.
+Although over the course of the series we find Max beating his fair share of enemies, ultimately the great Big Bad is shown to be unstoppably powerful, and our hero's only hope to even tie with him is to let all his friends die and restart the timeline with his own death in the hopes it goes better the second time.
 Unfortunately, given the prophecies frequently referenced, this cycle has happened at least several dozen times.

 The premise of Samurai Jack is that an unstoppable, endlessly malevolent force of literal evil (the Start of Darkness episodes reveal that Aku is simply a tiny fragment of a creature that formed in the first moments of the universe) has conquered the world and is spreading its influence throughout the stars, and that a lone warrior wielding the only thing in existence that can even harm it embarks on a hopeless quest to defeat the evil and Set Right What Once Went Wrong.